kmsmith137/ch_frb_l1/MANUAL.md

     streams (i.e. the number of distinct (ipaddr,udp_port) pairs), since each stream uses independent threads.
 Usually I just set nthreads = nstreams.

-  - `fpga_counts_per_sample` (integer, default 384).

-     Note that each FPGA count corresponds to 2.56 microseconds (hardcoded), so the default value of 384 FPGA counts per sample corresponds to 0.983 milliseconds.

   - `gbps_per_stream` (floating-point, optional).

     This optional parameter provides a way of speeding up or slowing down the